oslc-op/website/content/about/mission.md

 tags = []
 banner = "/img/meeting.jpg"
 gradient = "to bottom, rgba(55,8,108,0.67), rgba(22,6,55,0.67)"
-description = "lorem ipsum etsum metum lapsum"
+description = "What we are trying to achieve, and how we plan to get there"
 +++

 # About